 PROTECTION FROM LIABILITY

 Indemnification.
-The Church agrees to indemnify any elder, officer or [employee], or former elder, officer or [employee] of the Church against expenses actually and reasonably incurred by him or her in connection with the defense of any action, suit or proceeding, civil or criminal, in which he or she is made a party by reason of being or having been such elder, officer or [employee], except in relation to matters as to which he or she shall be adjudged in such action, suit or proceeding to be liable for negligence or misconduct in the performance of duty to the Church.
+The Church agrees to indemnify any elder, officer or employee, or former elder, officer or employee of the Church against expenses actually and reasonably incurred by him or her in connection with the defense of any action, suit or proceeding, civil or criminal, in which he or she is made a party by reason of being or having been such elder, officer or employee, except in relation to matters as to which he or she shall be adjudged in such action, suit or proceeding to be liable for negligence or misconduct in the performance of duty to the Church.

 AMENDMENT